SoniBasant/b9-country-info/README.md

 - I used a User interface component library, `headless UI` tocreate more advanced and accessible filter dropdowns, such as multi-select for regions, with search and custom styling capabilities.

 - Optimization Techniques I learned and used-
+  - **generateStaticParams**: For static rendering, **SSG**(Static Site Generation), to pre-renders dynamic routes as static pages at build time to improve performance and SEO.
   - **Debouncing**: For search input to reduce the number of API calls triggered by user input, reduce load on server.
-  - **generateStaticParams**: To pre-renders dynamic routes as static pages at build time to improve performance and SEO.
   - **CSS Tailwind Optimization**: Using Tailwind CSS for utility-first styling and minimizing CSS bundle size.
   - **object based fontawesome icons**: By using object based method of `individual import`, I import only required icons not the whole library which reduces bundle size.